divyastrainfotech/divyastrainfotech/README.md

 Welcome to Divystra 🚀

-Hey there!
-Welcome to Divystra, where big dreams meet bold ideas (and a bit of caffeine).
+Where big dreams meet bold ideas (and a bit of caffeine).

 We’re a small team just starting our adventure in the IT world.
 Our specialty?
 Crafting mobile apps that aim to make life a little easier—and a lot better.